1. What exactly is Pilates?

 4. What is the key difference between yoga and Pilates?

 There’s definitely a mind-body connection and a very similar fluidity in both.
 But one difference is that there’s a whole line of equipment in Pilates that doesn’t exist in yoga, so it provides a different angle: you’re doing exercises with the assistance and resistance of springs and pulleys.
 The springs may assist you or they may make an exercise more difficult, depending on the exercise.
 Realistically, Pilates is the type of activity that you could do everyday.
 Joe himself stated that after 10 classes, you will feel a difference; after 20 classes you will notice a difference and after 30 classes you will have a whole new body (within some reason!).
-But at this point you will definately see results if you combine your Pilates practice with good nutrition.
+But at this point you will definitely see results if you combine your Pilates practice with good nutrition.

 5. How many times a week should I be practicing Pilates?